-In collecting reports, priority items shall be the status of establishment and operation of a quality control system in compliance with the revised quality control standards, etc. (for large audit firms) or the status of responses to the revised quality control standards, etc. (for non-large audit firms), the status of compliance with the revised ethical rules, the status of introduction and implementation of measures to prevent the occurrence of erroneous statements related to CPA qualifications, etc.
+In collecting reports, priority items shall be the effectiveness of the operations management system (including the CEO's understanding of management policies and the profit and financial structure), the status of establishment and operation of a quality control system in compliance with the revised quality control standards, etc. (for large audit firms) or the status of responses to the revised quality control standards, etc. (for non-large audit firms), the status of compliance with the revised ethical rules, and the status of practical actions and responses to the abolition of the quarterly reporting system.